azorng/goose.nvim/README.md

 - Goose CLI installed and available in your PATH

+## ⚡ Compatibility

+This plugin is compatible with Goose CLI version 1.0.17.
+Future versions may work but are not guaranteed.
+If you encounter issues with newer Goose CLI versions, please report them in the issues section.

 ## 🔧 Setting Up Goose CLI

 If you're new to Goose CLI: